Eleos-by-moneygeneratorproject/amazon-seller-analytics-project/README.md

     * **Champions:** Launch a VIP program with exclusive perks & early access.
 Encourage testimonials.
     * **Engaged Loyalists:** Nurture with personalized content, new product alerts, and requests for reviews on new purchases.
     * **Potential Loyalists:** Use welcome email series, first/second purchase discounts, and product education to increase purchase frequency and engagement.
-    * **At-Risk:** Conduct targeted surveys to understand dissatisfaction drivers (linking se  ntiment analysis).
+    * **At-Risk:** Conduct targeted surveys to understand dissatisfaction drivers (linking sentiment analysis).
 Offer proactive customer service and win-back promotions.
 2.  **Prioritize Product Quality/Marketing based on Sentiment:**
     * Investigate products identified in the "Most-Hated" list for potential quality control issues or misleading descriptions.
     * Leverage positive sentiment from "Most-Loved" products in marketing copy and ad campaigns.
     * Analyze products with high sentiment but low sales ("Hidden Gems" quadrant from sentiment vs. sales plot) for potential marketing/visibility improvements.
-3.  **Inform Inventory Planning with Forecast:** Use the ARIMA forecast's predicted weekly review volume (**approx. 7 per week**, based on your `forecast_df`) as a directional input for inventory planning over the next quarter, adjusting based on actual sales data and seasonality knowledge.
+3.  **Inform Inventory Planning with Forecast (Directionally):** Use the ARIMA forecast's predicted weekly review volume (**approx. 7 per week**, based on `forecast_df`) as a **directional input only** for inventory planning. **Given the limitations (proxy data, flat forecast), this number should be heavily supplemented with actual sales data, seasonality knowledge, and business judgment rather than being used as a precise prediction.**

 ## How to Run This Project